-If an Absent Member fails to communicate with an officer of the Church at least once in every six months following the change of classification of his membership to Absent Member or his reason for absence from Sunday services of the Church is considered by the Church Council to be not reasonable, he shall be deemed to have resigned his membership.
+If an Absent Member fails to communicate with a member of the Church Council at least once in every six months following the change of classification of his membership to Absent Member or his reason for absence from Sunday services of the Church is considered by the Church Council to be not reasonable, he shall be deemed to have resigned his membership.

-If a Church ceases to be a Church of the Association (as described in clause 5.6 or clause 5.7) the District Branch membership and Association membership of a Member of that Church shall also cease at the time of cessation of membership of the Church.
+If a Church ceases to be a Church of the Association (as described in clause 5.6 or clause 5.7) the District Branch membership and Association membership of a Member of that Church shall also cease at the time the Church ceases to be a Member of the Association.